api3dao/old-api3-docs/docs/airnode/v0.2/grp-providers/docker/client-image.md

 <TOC class="table-of-contents" :include-level="[2,3]" />

-Usually the Airnode is deployed on a serverless platform using the [deployer](deployer-image.md).
+Usually the Airnode is deployed on a serverless platform using the [deployer](./deployer-image.md).
 However, there is another option which is to run the Airnode in a docker container on your machine locally.

-We have already prepared a docker image for you and published it on [docker hub](https://hub.docker.com/r/api3/airnode-client).
+A docker client image has been published on
+[Docker Hub](https://hub.docker.com/r/api3/airnode-client).
 If you want to build the container from the source yourself, you can find the image and built instructions in the
 [Airnode repository](https://github.com/api3dao/airnode/tree/v0.2/packages/airnode-node/docker).